flo0852/made/project/project-plan.md

 * Data Type: CSV

 Dataset which contains the number of residents and the area in qm per zip code.
-### Datasource3: Number of cars per municipality
+### Datasource3: Number of cars per county
 * Metadata URL: https://mobilithek.info/offers/-7245790047701635178
 * Data URL: https://www-genesis.destatis.de/genesis/downloads/00/tables/46251-0020_00.csv
 * Data Type: CSV

-Dataset which contains the number of cars per municipality.
+Dataset which contains the number of cars per county.

-### Datasource4: Allocation table for zip code and municipality
+### Datasource4: Allocation table for zip code and county
 * Metadata URL: https://www.suche-postleitzahl.org/downloads
 * Data URL: https://downloads.suche-postleitzahl.org/v2/public/zuordnung_plz_ort.csv
 * Data Type: CSV

-Dataset which shows, which zip code belongs to which municipality.
+Dataset which shows, which zip code belongs to which county.
-This dataset is needed, because the number of cars is listed by municipality, but the train stations, number of residents and area ist listed by zip code.
+This dataset is needed, because the number of cars is listed by county, but the train stations, number of residents and area ist listed by zip code.

 ## Work Packages